 What 4 states meet together?

 Four Corners Monument combines Utah, Colorado, New Mexico, and Arizona.
-This is the first country where 4 states are at the same time.
+This is the first country in which four states are simultaneously.

 Where are the Four Corners located in the United States?